Ladies Philoptochos Society 'Nausica'

 MISSION

 Philoptochos is the philanthropic and charitable organization of the Greek Orthodox Archdiocese of America.
 It is one of America's largest women’s philanthropic and religious organizations.
 Philoptochos's mission is to help the poor, destitute, hungry, elderly, sick, unemployed, orphaned, widowed, disabled, and disaster victims in the United States and elsewhere in the world.
-The Philoptochos Society's charitable work is performed with discretion, kindness, and respect and is funded through donations and fundraisers.
+The Philoptochos Society's charitable work is carried out with discretion, kindness, and respect, and is funded through donations and fundraisers.

 PARTICIPATION